Euro 2020 is on the horizon and Poland head into the tournament looking to finally make a splash.

 It’s hard to say exactly what approach Sousa will take to managing Poland, but assuming he follows Brzeczek’s system as well as similar tactics to his last spell as a coach with Bordeaux, it’s likely that Poland will play a 4-2-3-1.

 With a defence anchored by Bednarek and Glik and potentially the experienced Maciej Rybus, Poland will likely focus everything on their attacking talents.
-With the likes of Grzegorz Krychowiak or Piotr Zielinski around to anchor the midfield, Karol Linetty will have freedom to provide an energetic presence at both ends of the pitch.
+With Grzegorz Krychowiak around to anchor the midfield, Karol Linetty will have freedom to provide an energetic presence at both ends of the pitch.

 Klich is the natural choice to play in the hole and will bring his experiences with Marcelo Bielsa’s Leeds to benefit Poland.
-Out wide there are many options but a mix of young and old could work, with youngsters Jozwiak and Sebastian Szymanski starting and using their energy and dynamism to break opponents down, with veteran Grosicki an option to enter the fray late on, if required.
+Out wide there are many options but a mix of young and old could work, with youngster Jozwiak starting and using his energy and dynamism to break opponents down.
+Piotr Zielinski could also start out on the left.

 The form guide